802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Experimental Setup

 \subsection{Mobility Models of the Wireless Stations}

 The APs are stationary and the wireless nodes follow different mobility patterns.
-In the current experiment, the mobility models of the nodes are selected in a way so that the usage behavior of two typical places in a campus could be emulated.
-The mobile nodes initially connected to the first AP (AP1) follow \textit{Linear Mobility} pattern which is configured with speed, angle and acceleration parameters.
+In the current experiment, the mobility models of the nodes are selected in a way to emulate the usage behavior of three typical places in a campus.
+The mobile nodes initially connected to the first AP (AP1) follow the \textit{Linear Mobility} pattern which is configured with speed, angle and acceleration parameters.
 The mobile nodes move to random destinations with the specified parameters and when they hit a wall they reflect off the wall at the same defined angle.
 These nodes connect to the other AP (AP2) besides their own AP (AP1), and sometimes lose the connection when they move to blind spots.
 This pattern is selected to symbolize the nodes with some degree of freedom but within a limited space like administrative offices.

 The nodes connected to the second AP (AP2) follow the \textit{Mass Mobility} model, and accordingly move within the room.
 This pattern of mobility is intended to represent places like classroom or library in which users do not leave the place frequently, but still have some motions in the place.